-The purpose of the distinction between user roles and module roles is to make a module self-contained (independent from the project in which it is defined or used), so that it can be reused in different projects and/or published to the Marketplace.
+The purpose of the distinction between user roles and module roles is to make a module self-contained (independent from the app in which it is defined or used), so that it can be reused in different apps and/or published to the Marketplace.

 End-users of your application only see the user roles and not the module roles.

-To access user roles, open Project Security > User roles tab:
+To access user roles, open App Security > User roles tab:

 2 User Role Properties

 Double-click the user role to open its properties.

 General properties of user roles are described in the table below: